Purchases through our links may earn LEVVVEL a commission.

 But if it’s used in a system that has a temperature lower than 40 degrees Celsius, this power supply is impressive.
 Efficiency is in line with the 80 Plus Platinum certificate found on the front of the PSU.
 Working temperature doesn’t go over 42 degrees Celsius when under 100 percent load.

 Load regulation and ripple suppression are excellent.
-Three-year warranty period isn’t a good omen but if you want zero noise in a small form factor PSU, this is the sole choice.
-The price is about the same as with the Corsair SF750.
+A three-year warranty period isn’t a good omen, but if you want zero noise in a small form factor PSU, this is the sole choice.
+The price is about the same as the Corsair SF750.
 In other words, if you want a silent PC in a small case, get ready to pay a premium.

 8. Corsair SF750 Platinum: Best overall SFX PSU

 Placing 750W of power inside the SFX housing is a feat in itself.
 If you need so much power for a small form factor build, it isn’t likely you’ll cut corners.
 So, in this category, we only have one model.
 The best of the best.

 The Corsair SF750 Platinum is the best 750W SFX power supply money can buy.
 The SF750 Platinum is a top-notch product made from premium components that excel in every category.
 Efficiency and performance are brilliant.
 Load regulation is tight, just a tiny bit worse than on the SF600.
 Ripple suppression is excellent, the best among SFX power supplies.

 The semi-passive mode works until 300W load, which is impressive for an SFX unit.
 After the fan starts spinning, the noise can reach 40Db(A), but only if you manage to achieve maximum load (750W).
 Under medium load, this power supply won’t go over 30Db(A).
 A seven-year warranty is a standard with the SF series.

 Yes, the price is noticeably higher than any other power supply on this list, but if you want the best, there’s a certain price to pay.